springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The purpose of each link that we provide can be determined by its descriptive text label; linked images or icons have alternative text or similar to provide this description.
+<br><br>
 Third party advertising scripts may inject content that includes links with no accessible text, or poorly-named accessible text.
+<br><br>
 The "manage cookies" privacy centre (3rd party content) displays some links with a title attribute instead of accessible text; the title attribute may not be made available by all Assistive Technologies.
 </td>
 </tr>
 <tr>